 - have not improved with anti-depressant medication

-- can not take anti-depressant medication due to side effects
+- can’t take anti-depressant drugs because of the side effects

 - have responded well to ECT in the past

-- feel so overwhelmed by your depression it is difficult for you to carry out your daily activities
+- feel so overwhelmed by your depression it’s difficult for you to carry out your daily activities.